QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 Link to History
 ^^^^^^^^^^^^^^^^^^

-For those who love history, President Thomas Jefferson's Secretary of Treasury Albert Gallatin (1807) :cite:`Gallatin` prescribed policies that come from Barro's model :cite:`Barro1979`
+For those who love history, President Thomas Jefferson's Secretary of Treasury Albert Gallatin (1807) :cite:`Gallatin` seems to have prescribed policies that come from Barro's model :cite:`Barro1979`